Donald Bren School of Information and Computer Sciences: Research organizations

 ICS helped found the Ada Byron Research Center (ABRC), which helps minorities in the field of Computer Science.
 Named in honor of the 19th century female mathematician Ada Lovelace, ABRC aims at not only increases minority researchers, but closing the digital divide.
 The current director is the Dean Richardson of ICS.

 The California Institute for Telecommunications and Information Technology (Calit2), is a multidisciplinary research organization within the University of California.
 UC Irvine and UC San Diego currently house the two Calit2 buildings.
 Space at Irvine's Calit2 building is provided to any collaborative project that fits within Calit2's goals.

 LUCI, the Laboratory for Ubiquitous Computing and Interaction, is a computing research center.

+Connected Learning Lab (CLL), directed by Mimi Ito researches, designs, & mobilizes learning technologies in equitable, innovative, and learner-centered ways.

 Student organizations

 The ICS Student Council is the official student government of the school.
-The student council also acts as an umbrella organization for the other ICS organizations.
-It hosts regular social events, professional development events, networking events, and project teams.
-It coordinates the largest ICS event of the year, ICS Day, and also is involved in Corporate Outreach for the school.
+It acts as an umbrella organization over all ICS student organizations.
+It hosts regular social, professional development, and networking events, including the yearly ICS Week.
+It also maintains and operates multiple open-source projects.

 The ICS House is a 2-story on-campus house located within UCI's Arroyo Vista housing community.
 ICS House accepts a limited number (approx. 16) of students from the school of ICS or outstanding applicant, based upon an application process.

 UC Irvine ACM (ACM) is UCI's student chapter of the Association for Computing Machinery.
+The chapter hosts regular meetings and competes in competitive programming contests including the International Collegiate Programming Contest.

-Women in Computer Science (WICS) is a student run organization to help and encourage women in the fields related to computer science.
+Women in Information and Computer Sciences (WICS) is a student run organization to help and encourage women in the fields related to computer science.

-Cyber at UCI (Cyber@UCI) is a student run cyber security group to help everyone get involved with security.
+Cyber at UCI (Cyber@UCI) is a cybersecurity-focused club which hosts regular events and competes at competitions including the National Collegiate Cyber Defense Competition.

 Management Information Student Society (MAISS) is a student-run organization for students interested in technology and business.